-In addition, state park rangers will be handing out Texas State Park Guides at all seven locations from 2-4 p.m. on April 14.
-They will also offer information and answer questions about the various activities people can enjoy in state parks, including swimming, hiking, fishing, nature walks, caving, paddling, stargazing and mountain biking.
+In addition, state park rangers will be handing out Texas State Park Guides at all nine locations from 2-4 p.m. on April 10.
+They will also offer information about the various activities people can enjoy in state parks, including rock climbing, horseback riding, mountain biking, picnicking and hiking.

 Most urbanites are closer to a state park than they might imagine.
-There are 12 state parks within an hour’s drive of Austin, nine within an hour’s drive of San Antonio, eight within a 60-minute drive of the Dallas-Fort Worth Metroplex and seven parks an hour or less drive from Houston.
+There are 12 state parks within an hour’s drive of Austin, nine within an hour’s drive of San Antonio, eight within a 60-minute drive of the Dallas-Fort Worth Metroplex, 11 within 90 minutes of Southlake and seven parks an hour or less drive from Houston.
 Mild weather and blooming wildflowers make spring the ideal time to visit any one of these parks.

-In the last seven years, Whole Earth Provision Company has donated more than $208,000 to Texas State Parks.
-These funds are a direct result of donations received during Texas State Parks Month, as well as from ticket sales from the Banff Centre Mountain Film Festival World Tour, which Whole Earth has sponsored for the past decade.
+In the last four years, Whole Earth Provision Company has donated over $100,000 to Texas State Parks.
+These funds are a direct result of donations received during Texas State Parks Month, as well as from ticket sales from the Banff Mountain Film Festival World Tour, which Whole Earth has sponsored for the past decade.